-21.1-The Report says at paragraph 21.1 that Applicants were not provided with copies of audit reports, although it does acknowledge, at paragraph 21.2, that Post Office's current practice is to provide each Subpostmaster with a copy of any audit report.
-However,

-21.221.1 ~~In response Post Office says that~~ the practice of providing a copy of the audit report has always been in place.

-21.321.2 Post Office is not aware of Applicants not being provided with copies of audit reports when requested however Post Office cannot categorically say that this has never happened in an individual case.
-Nevertheless, the lack of access to an audit report is not a cause of losses in a branch and would not exonerate a Subpostmaster from their contractual responsibility to make good losses caused in their branch that were revealed by an audit.
+1. The Report says at paragraph 21.1 that Applicants were not provided with copies of audit reports, although it does acknowledge, at paragraph 21.2, that Post Office's current practice is to provide each Subpostmaster with a copy of any audit report.
+2. In response Post Office says that the practice of providing a copy of the audit report has always been in place.
+CAN WE SAY THAT THIS POLICY HAS ALWAYS BEEN IN PLACE??
+3. Post Office is not aware of Applicants not being provided with copies of audit reports when requested however Post Office cannot categorically say that this has never happened in an individual case.
+Nevertheless, the lack of access to an audit report is not a cause of losses in a branch and would not exonerate a Subpostmaster from his contractual responsibility to make good losses caused in his/her branch that were revealed by an audit.